sulcgroup/oxdna-viewer/README.md

 ---

-## 3D Printing Export
+## 3D Export
-The viewer supports scene export in the common 3D printing STL format.
-To use click on the "STL EXPORT" button.
+The viewer supports scene export in both the modern gltf format and the the common 3D printing format STL.
+To use click file > 3D Export.
 For memory reasons one has the option to include just parts of the oxDNA model into the output mesh file, choosing from:
 * `Backbone mesh`